AusDTO/dta-website/_posts/2018-01-19-colour-and-contrast.md

 ### Use colour

-Colour is the key component.
-It’s bold, graphic and intentional.
+Colour is a key component of accessible design.
+Be bold, graphic and intentional.

 ### Think about the context